Preetam21022/Electronics-Basics-/README.md

-# 🎲[Electronics Basics: All in One
+# 🎲Electronics Basics: All in One

 🍎Here you will get all the repo links, summaries, and also handnote.
 -